TechyCSR/TechyCSR/readme.md

 ---

-## 🚀 About Me
+## 👋 Hey there, I'm Chandan!

 <div align="center">
   <img src="https://github-profile-trophy.vercel.app/?username=TechyCSR&theme=radical&no-frame=true&no-bg=true&margin-w=4&row=1" alt="Trophies" />
 </div>

-I'm a passionate AI/ML enthusiast and Full Stack Developer, currently pursuing my Bachelor's in Computer Science & Engineering at Lovely Professional University.
-I specialize in building intelligent applications that combine cutting-edge AI technologies with modern web development practices.
+I'm a CS student at Lovely Professional University with a passion for building intelligent apps that solve real problems.
+When I'm not coding, you can find me exploring the latest ML papers or contributing to open-source projects that catch my eye.

+I believe that AI/ML has the power to transform our world, and I'm excited to be part of that journey.
+My goal is to create meaningful tech that makes people's lives a little better and a little easier.

-- 🌱 Currently exploring **Advanced Machine Learning Techniques** and **Large Language Models**
+- 🌱 Currently diving deep into advanced ML techniques and LLMs
-- 💡 Building innovative AI solutions and contributing to open-source projects
-- 🎯 Focused on creating impactful applications that solve real-world problems
+- 💡 Working on some cool AI side-projects (check them out below!)
+- 🎮 When not coding: music enthusiast, occasional gamer, and always up for coffee
-- 🤝 Open to collaborating on exciting AI/ML projects
+- 🤝 Looking to collaborate?
+Shoot me a message - always open to interesting projects

 ---

-## 🛠️ Tech Stack
+## 🛠️ Tools & Technologies I Use

 <div align="center">
   <img src="https://skillicons.dev/icons?i=python,javascript,react,nodejs,html,css,git,docker,linux,aws&perline=5" alt="Tech Stack" />
 </div>

-### 🎯 Core Competencies
-- **AI/ML**: TensorFlow, PyTorch, Scikit-learn, Computer Vision, NLP
-- **Web Development**: React, Node.js, Express, MongoDB, PostgreSQL
-- **DevOps**: Docker, AWS, CI/CD, Git
-- **Tools**: VS Code, Jupyter Notebook, Postman, Figma
+I've spent years building up my tech toolkit, focusing on what helps me create efficiently:

+- **AI/ML**: TensorFlow for deep learning, PyTorch when I need flexibility, and good old scikit-learn for quick prototyping
+- **Web Dev**: React for frontend magic, Node.js for scalable backends, and MongoDB for storing all the things
+- **DevOps**: Docker to keep environments consistent, Git for version control (obviously!), and just enough AWS to be dangerous
+- **Everyday Tools**: VS Code with too many extensions, Jupyter for data exploration, and Postman for API testing

 ---

-## 📊 GitHub Analytics
+## 📊 GitHub Stats

 <div align="center">
   <img src="https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api?username=TechyCSR&show_icons=true&theme=radical&include_all_commits=true&hide_border=true&count_private=true&custom_title=GitHub+Stats" alt="GitHub Stats" width="500" />